* This article applies to work, family, and friends – confrontation is universal people!

 Do: “Oh wow, I am sorry I did that.
 I will work on scheduling my time better.”

-Yeah, it’s never fun when someone started playing dumb or denying any memory of an exchange orrrr even better tries to flip the script and make it seem like you are the crazy one and making everything up.
+Yeah, it’s never fun when someone starts playing dumb or denying any memory of an exchange orrrr even better tries to flip the script and make it seem like you're the crazy one and making everything up.
 This tactic usually goes hand in hand with another tactic called gaslighting.

 Gaslighting has seen a resurgence in mainstream media with Trump in office (total side note, but mad props to whoever set up this redirect to my fabulous ethics professors article in psychology today: alternativefacts.com).
 Gaslighting is more complex than simply denying or lying (those are two foundational points, though) and I could probably write an entirely different post on just gas lighting… but I digress.

 The issue with denying something happened, is that once again, it’s rejecting the person; which adds fuel to the fire rather than solutions to the simmer.Stop adding fuel to the fire rather than solutions to the simmer with these #communication strategiesClick To Tweet

 Don’t: “I have no idea what you are talking about.
 That never happened.
 I didn’t do that.”